urbancoderza/ucsimplesocket/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

-If you have questions about how to use UCTask.Worker, please read the [UCTask.Worker documentation][documentation] or ask on [Stack Overflow][stackoverflow].
+If you have questions about how to use SimpleSocket, please read the [SimpleSocket documentation][documentation] or ask on [Stack Overflow][stackoverflow].

 GitHub issues are only for [reporting bugs](#issue) and [feature requests](#feature), not questions or help.